| City/Town: • Jacksonville |

-In the heart of the Central Business District in Downtown Jacksonville, FL stands an 18-story building once proudly known as the Barnett National Bank Building in all its former glory.
-It stands high in Jacksonville’s skyline along with The First National Bank Building, the 10-story Bisbee Building, and the 11-story Florida Life Building—the three buildings known by the locals as Laura Street Trio.
+In the heart of the Central Business District in Downtown Jacksonville, Fla., stands an 18-story building once proudly known as the Barnett National Bank Building in all its former glory.
+It stands high in Jacksonville’s skyline across from the First National Bank Building, the 10-story Bisbee Building, and the 11-story Florida Life Building—the three buildings known by the locals as the Laura Street Trio.
 The Barnett Bank story began fifty years earlier on May 7, 1877, when William Boyd Barnett opened the Bank of Jacksonville.

-Six years later, their first child, William D. Barnett was born on April 3, 1852.
+Six years later, their first child, William D. Barnett, was born on April 3, 1852.
 The family then moved to the Kansas Territory, which at the time was known as the “Far West.”
-On October 7, 1857, Bion, their second son was born while the family lived in Hiawatha, Kansas.
+On October 7, 1857, Bion Hall, their second son, was born while the family lived in Hiawatha, Kansas.
 On January 2, 1871, Barnett partnered with former Kansas Governor E. N. Morrill and Vermont Banker Lorenzo Janes to form the Barnett, Morrill and Janes Bank.
 It was located in a second-floor room of a stone corner drug store.

 Move to Jacksonville, Florida

-In 1874, the young William Barnett moved to Jacksonville, Florida, to start a furniture business.
-His father William and his mother Sarah visited from Kansas the following year.
-Sarah suffered from neuralgia following the birth of their son Bion.
-During their visit, her health improved so they decided to move to Jacksonville.
-William sold his business interests in Hiawatha, Kansas, and moved his wife and 19-year-old son Bion to Jacksonville in March 1877.
+In 1874, the young William D. Barnett moved to Jacksonville, Florida, to start a furniture business.
+His father and mother visited from Kansas the following year.
+His mother suffered from neuralgia following the birth of their son, Bion.
+During their visit, her health improved, so they decided to move to Jacksonville as well.
+The elder William sold his business interests in Hiawatha, Kansas, and moved his wife and 19-year-old son Bion to Jacksonville in March 1877.

-Despite the city’s condition with a population of just over 10,000, and three established local banks, Barnett opened the Bank of Jacksonville on May 7, 1877, with a capital of $43,000.
 William was the president, Bion was the bookkeeper, and someone was hired as a teller.
 By the end of its first year, deposits only amounted to $11,000.
-William pressed on and invited Bion to be his partner.
+William pressed on and invited Bion as a full-time partner.
+William D. Barnett operated his furniture business until 1880, when he joined the bank his father and brother had established as a cashier.

 Barnett National Bank

-William Boyd Barnett died September 2, 1903, and Bion renamed the institution Barnett Bank in his father’s honor.
-The Barnett National Bank Building was designed in 1926.
-It was designed by Mowbray Uffinger, an architecture firm known for bank buildings and as vault engineers, and constructed by the James Stewart Co. which constructed Madison Square Garden in New York.
-At the time of its competition, it was the tallest skyscraper in the city standing at 18 stories and kept that record until 1954.
+William Boyd Barnett died September 2, 1903.
+When the national charter expired in May 1908, it was decided to liquidate and reorganize as the Barnett National Bank, taking the name of the bank’s founder.
+After several years of consideration, it was decided by the Board that an expansion was required to continue the bank’s growth.
+This decision culminated in the Barnett National Bank Building, built in 1926.
+It was designed by Mowbray Uffinger, an architecture firm known for bank buildings and as vault engineers, and constructed by the James Stewart Co., which constructed Madison Square Garden in New York.
+At the time of its competition, it was the tallest skyscraper in the city, standing at 18 stories, and it kept that record until 1954.

 In 1997, Barnett CEO Charles Rice, just six weeks after a month spent at a drug rehabilitation facility for alcoholism, offered the company up for sale.
-Charlotte-based NationsBank made the highest offer which was accepted.
-The purchase was announced on August 29th, 1997, but before Barnett signs could even be changed, Nations merged with BankAmerica, creating the Bank of America, in 1998.
-Under the new ownership, Bank of America leased out the former Barnett National Bank building to smaller companies into the early 2000s until it was fully abandoned by 2004.
-There have been a number of renovation efforts throughout the years, but none of the projects were ever completed, leaving the building completely gutted.
+Charlotte-based NationsBank made the highest offer, which was accepted.
+The purchase was announced on August 29th, 1997, but before Barnett’s signs could even be changed, Nations merged with BankAmerica, creating the Bank of America, in 1998.
+Under the new ownership, Bank of America leased out the former Barnett National Bank building on Laura Street to smaller companies into the early 2000s, until it was fully abandoned by 2004.

 Revitalization